Algebraic cycles on hyper-K\"ahler varieties of generalized Kummer type

 \begin{corollary} Let $k\subset \CC$ be a finitely generated field and let $X/k$ be a smooth and projective variety such that $X_{\CC}$ is of $\mathrm{Kum}^2$-type.
 Then, for any prime number $\ell$, the strong Tate conjecture holds for~$X$, i.e., the Galois representations $H_{\text{\'et}}^{j}(X_{\bar{k}}, \QQ_{\ell})$ are semisimple and the subspace of Galois invariants in $H^{2j}_{\text{\'et}}(X_{\bar{k}}, \QQ_{\ell}(j))$ is the $\QQ_{\ell}$-span of fundamental classes of $k$-subvarieties of~$X$, for any $j$. \end{corollary}

 A third conjecture, the Mumford-Tate conjecture, connects those of Hodge and Tate; see~\cite[\S2.1]{moonen2017} for its statement.
 While this is a hard open problem in itself, the Mumford-Tate conjecture has been proven for any hyper-K\"ahler variety of known deformation type in~\cite{floccari2019}, \cite{soldatenkov19} and \cite{FFZ}.
-As a consequence, the conjectures of Hodge and Tate are equivalent for such a variety.
-It follows that Corollary \ref{cor:TCKum2} is equivalent to Corollary \ref{cor:Kum2}.
+As a consequence, the conjectures of Hodge and Tate are equivalent for such a variety; in particular, Corollary \ref{cor:TCKum2} is in fact equivalent to Corollary \ref{cor:Kum2}.